IPESE/REHO/documentation/sections/2_Releases.rst

 Applications using REHO
 ============================

-.. dropdown:: :bdg-primary:`Web-app` REHO-fm, Fayt & Lepour & Loustau 2023
+.. dropdown:: :bdg-primary:`Web-app` REHO-fm, Fayt, Lepour & Loustau 2023
     :icon: gear

     `REHO-fm <https://ipese-test.epfl.ch/reho-fm/>`_ is a web application that compares energy scenarios for the entire Swiss building stock.
     The application is based on the REHO open-source optimization model and its input data comes from the `QBuildings <https://ipese-web.epfl.ch/lepour/qbuildings/index.html>`_ database.

-    .. note:: REHO-fm can only be accessed through the EPFL network.
+    .. note:: REHO-fm can only be accessed through the EPFL intranet.
 A public version will soon be released.

 .. dropdown:: :bdg-primary:`Web-app` SIG - VarÉlec, Lepour & Loustau 2022
     :icon: gear